Counselling

 About our counsellors

-All of our counsellors are qualified and experienced therapists on the Accredited Register of The Professional Standards Authority for Health and Social care and follow the ethical frameworks for their specific regulatory bodies.
+Our counsellors are qualified and experienced therapists on the Accredited Register of The Professional Standards Authority for Health and Social care and follow the ethical frameworks for their specific regulatory bodies.
 (Details available on request).